Attanagalu Oya

-Attanagalu Oya (අත්තනගලු ඹය) is a river in Gampaha District, Sri Lanka.
+The Attanagalu Oya (අත්තනගලු ඹය) is a river in Gampaha District, Sri Lanka.

 The length of the river is approximately 76 km, with a drainage basin of 727 km2.
-It originates from Galapitamada area in Kegalle district and drains into the Negombo Lagoon as Dandugam Oya.
-The river is often a cause of floods to low-lying areas in the Gampaha district.
+It originates in Galapitamada area in Kegalle district and drains into the Negombo Lagoon as the Dandugam Oya.
+The river often causes flooding in low-lying areas in the Gampaha district.

 Hydrology

 The river originates from lower peneplains of Kegalle District in Galapitamada area.
 It is joined by the left tributaries Basnagoda Oya and Waharaka Oya in Karasnagala and later joined by Algama Oya further down stream close to Attanagalla town.